packagist/private-packagist-docs/setup.md

 # How to move a Project to Private Packagist
-This guide will walk you through all steps to set up Private Packagist for your composer project.
-Depending on your composer.json some steps might not be necessary.
+This guide will walk you through all necessary steps to set up Private Packagist for your composer project.
+It contains an initial list of three steps which are required for every project to integrate with Private Packagist and an additional set of steps which will only apply to some projects.

 ### This is what we start with